JayNoblez/AWS_CloudFormationTask_IB/README.md

 **Answer**:
-Code can be reference in task-ec2-autoscaling.yml
+Code can be referenced in task-ec2-autoscaling.yml

 Question 2: